Family-friendly East Bay breweries

 Fieldwork Brewing, Northwest Berkeley

 Fieldwork Brewing is a popular Berkeley spot with indoor and outdoor seating options to enjoy a flight of a great selection of beers.
-It’s a perfect spot to catch up with a group of friends with families and it’s pet-friendly, too.
-Pre-pandemic we usually preferred the indoor over the outdoor space because it’s larger and has a fun, industrial vibe — but the outdoor space is perfect on warmer days.
+It’s a perfect spot to catch up with a group of friends with families, and it’s pet-friendly, too.
+We often prefer the indoor over the outdoor space because it’s larger and has a fun, industrial vibe, but the outdoor space is perfect on warmer days.

-We love that Fourth Street in Berkeley is nearby where we can get some shopping done or buy the obligatory toy our daughters wants from Five Little Monkeys.
+We love that Fourth Street in Berkeley is nearby, where we can shop or buy the obligatory toy our daughter wants from Five Little Monkeys.
 During our last visit, I noticed some kids at the skate park around the corner of Fieldwork on 5th and Harrison, which could be a good activity for older kids who are into that scene.

-Fieldwork also has other locations in NorCal, which are worth a visit.
+Fieldwork also has other locations in NorCal that are worth a visit.
 We particularly enjoy the Napa and San Ramon locations.

 Location: 1160 Sixth St, Berkeley